openshift/source-to-image/docs/debugging-s2i.md

 Image Mechanics
 --------------

-By default, s2i will always pull the image from the remote Docker repository rather than using the local builder image if available on the host from which you are running the `s2i` command.
-However, if for performance reasons you choose to leverage the `--force-pull=false` option when running the `s2i` command, you must guard against the local builder image becoming stale and out of date.
+By default, s2i will use the local builder image if available on the host from which you are running the `s2i` command.
+However, if you want to always pull the image from the remote Docker repository to be sure that you are not using stale and out of date image you should provide `--pull-policy=always` option when running the `s2i` command.

 Permissions Needed During the S2I Process
 --------------